micado-scale/docs/user_documentation/rst/application_description.rst

   multiple security groups in the form of a **list**) for your VM.
 * **network_id** is the id of the network you would like to use on your target Nova cloud.
+* **floating_ip_pool** (Terraform only) is a string specifying the pool of floating IPs that this instance should be assigned a random available floating IP from.
+If this property is not specified, the instance will not be assigned a floating IP.
+* **floating_ip** (Terraform only) is a string specifying the specific floating IP from the above specified pool that this instance should have assigned to it.
+This property should not be used with instances that may scale out to more than one replica.
 * **config_drive** (Terraform only) is a boolean to enable use of a configuration drive for metadata storage.